MaorBarshishat/avd_adb_appium_server/README.md

 3. **Install the Application:** Once downloaded, swipe down from the top of the screen and tap on the download notification to install the application.
 4. **Log In:** Open the Telegram app and log in with a real user account (e.g. yours).
 5. **Prepare for Testing:** We need to have a jpeg and a non-jpeg files on the device to apply the testing.
 For this, exit the application and navigate to the camera.
 Take **one photo** and **one video**.
 6. **Interact with the Bot:** In order to have clean tests it is required to initially accept terms and some access grants.
 Return to Telegram, search for `@maor_practice_bot` (it is the bot account), enter the chat, say "hello," and send the photo to the bot (accept any terms as needed).
+After sending the photo to the bot you will receive a hash value, please copy the value which will later be provided to the client.